Choa Chu Kang Public Library

-Choa Chu Kang Public Library is a public library on the 4th and 5th floor of Lot One, Choa Chu Kang.
+Choa Chu Kang Public Library is a public library on the 4th and 5th floor of Lot One, Choa Chu Kang, Singapore.
 The library generates an average of 1.3 million loans each year.
 It is the second public library owned by the National Library Board to be located inside a mall.

 History

 1997 to 2008

 The library was first opened on 22 February 1997 on the 3rd floor of Lot One.
 It was opened by the then-Minister for Health and the Environment, Yeo Cheow Tong.
 The library had an area of 1,477 square-metres and a book collection of about 174,663 volumes and a journal collection of 9,837 volumes.

 The library was the first in Singapore to install self-check machines for borrowing and returning of books.
 It was prototyped with Borrower's Enquiry Machines with CashCard payment in June 1998.
 The library also had a Customer Service counter which displays a picture of the last tiger to roam this part of Singapore.

 The library was closed on 1 November 2008 for the relocation.